-Converted to a curbless festival street complete with brick pavers reminiscent of the original mills in the area, Camden Road is a place where events and celebrations occur on a weekly basis.
+Converted to a curbless festival street complete with brick pavers reminiscent of the original mills in the area, Camden is a place where events and celebrations occur on a weekly basis.
 By day, the street is open to traffic, but at night and on the weekends it becomes the property of the thousands who stroll by vendor carts and among its many bars, restaurants, and event venues.

-And perhaps most importantly, as the hearth of South End, it is a place where the community gathers for festivals like the Fourth of July and Christmas, and for nightly entertainment, both programmed and improvised.
+And perhaps most importantly, as the hearth of South End, it's a place where the community gathers for festival like the Fourth of July, Christmas, or other neighborhood-specific celebrations as well as for nightly entertainment - both programmed and improvised.